Skip to main content

 Many skills students learn earlier in their education can be generalized to college, although some students may still require support or accommodations.
 How do these expectations arise at college?
 What strategies can we use to help students meet these expectations?

-This document identifies many college expectations for entering college freshmen and what middle and secondary school students with intellectual disability, their teachers, and parents can do to prepare for those expectations.
+Prepare for the Expectations of College in High School - This document identifies many college expectations for entering college freshmen and what middle and secondary school students with intellectual disability, their teachers, and parents can do to prepare for those expectations.
 There are three categories of expectations: personal independence, academic engagement, and civic and social engagement.

 Tag(s):